nikakey/Aloha-Homepage/README.md

-# Project 1: Aloha Aloha Apparel Co.
+# Project 1: Aloha Apparel Co.
 Homepage

 This is a one-page website of an online shop, created using HTML5, CSS3, and JQuery.
 I used the mobile-first approach and then optimized the website for 2 more screen sizes: 600px and 1240px.